nuradamdnl/TicTacToe_4x4/README.md

 # TicTacToe Game Application

-Project Overview: During my 5th semester, my colleagues and I developed a TicTacToe Game Application using Android Studio and Java.
+Project Overview: During my 5th semester of Degree, my colleagues and I developed a TicTacToe Game Application using Android Studio and Java.
 This mobile and desktop-compatible application allowed users to play a classic 4x4 grid TicTacToe game, with the option of Player vs Player mode.
 Additionally, the game integrated user account management and statistical reports.